Protectionism

 Definition and Types of Protectionist Measures

-Protectionism refers to economic policies and practices aimed at restricting imports to protect domestic industries from foreign competition.
-These measures are intended to support local businesses, safeguard jobs, and promote economic self-sufficiency.
-Common types of protectionist measures include:
+Protectionism refers to those economic policies and practices that attempt to limit imports in order to offer protection to the domestic industries against foreign competition.
+Such policies have been observed to defend local businesses, jobs, and national economic self-sufficiency.
+Some common ways of protectionist measures are:

-• Subsidies: Financial support provided to domestic industries to lower their production costs and enhance competitiveness.
-This can include direct payments, tax breaks, or low-interest loans.
-The U.S. government provides subsidies to its agricultural sector to support farmers.
+• Subsidies: The subsidy to the domestic industries so that their products become comparatively cheap, thus improving competitiveness.
+Given subsidies can be direct payments, tax breaks, or low-interest loans.
+The U.S. government gives subsidies to the agriculture sector of the United States to support its farmers.

 Historical Context and Examples

-Protectionism has a long history, dating back to the mercantilist policies of the 16th and 17th centuries, when European nations sought to maximize exports and minimize imports to build wealth and power.
-In the 19th and early 20th centuries, protectionist measures were widely used to support industrialization and economic development.
+Protectionism has a history as long as the mercantilist policies of the 16th and 17th centuries when the European nations were seeking to maximize exports and minimize imports toward building their wealth and power.
+In the 19th and early 20th centuries, protectionist measures were generally applied to support industrialization and economic development.

-• Smoot-Hawley Tariff Act (1930): During the Great Depression, the U.S. enacted this act, which raised tariffs on thousands of imported goods.
-It led to a severe contraction in global trade and exacerbated the economic downturn.
+• The Smoot-Hawley Tariff Act in 1930: The U.S. used this act during the Great Depression, increasing its tariffs on thousands of imported goods.
+This was one of the major causes behind the contraction in global trade and the deterioration in economic conditions.

 Protectionism